 Strawberries, blueberries, cranberries, raspberries, you name it; any kind of berry is a superfood.
 Berries contain phytochemicals which help your liver from the free radicals.
 Anthocyanin and polyphenols have been shown to reduce the risk of liver cancer.

 It is full of antioxidant compounds called Catechins, which when taken in moderation, assist liver function and protect the liver from the damaging effects of toxins such as alcohol.
 Regular consumption of green tea blocks the amount of fat stored in the liver thereby reducing the risk of fatty liver disease.

 The worst foods for the liver are as follows:

-- Sugary foods: The liver converts sugar into fat.
-Excessive fat storage in liver cancause fatty liver disease.
+The liver converts sugar into fat.
+Excessive fat storage in the liver can cause fatty liver disease.

 This is a deadly combination of refined carbohydrates and sugar overdose that isn’t doing your liver any favours.
 These also increase the risk of fatty liver disease.